wp-plugins/ml-slider/readme.txt

 6. Administration panel - selecting slides

 == Changelog ==

+= 2.0.2 =
+* Fix: PHP Error when using slides the same size as the slideshow

 = 2.0.1 =
 * New feature: French translation pack (thanks to: fb-graphiklab)